When most people think of calling it quits on a career, they immediately think of a move to Florida.

 To that end, we have tried to identify the places in Colorado that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
-Let’s just say we hope folks in Northglenn don’t mind us spreading the word.
+Let’s just say we hope folks in Littleton don’t mind us spreading the word.

 How We Determined The Best Places To Retire In the Centennial State

 To create our list of the best places in Colorado to retire, we first used Census data to find all places in the Centennial State with a population of at least 5,000 that aren’t townships.

 This left us with 36 places from across the state.

 For these 36, we looked at the following criteria taken from the Census, the FBI’s Crime Report, National Weather Service, and OpenFlights:

 - Low cost of living as measured by rent

 - Low crime